 This was one of the three birthday cakes my Aadi had this year.
 He wanted a colorful drip cake for his birthday so asked me to make a rainbow cake.
 As planned he was supposed to share this cake with some of his friends at the bowling alley but unfortunately, he fell sick the day before his birthday.
 Of course, we did not want him to celebrate his birthday while sick (and of course infect others with his virus) we had to cancel the birthday celebration.

 Of course, according to the plan I had already made or was in the midst of making him his birthday cake.
-So we had a beautiful lollipop rainbow drip cake for his birthday which we celebrated just as a family.
+So we had a beautiful lollipop rainbow drip cake for his birthday which we celebrated just like a family.

 The bowling alley party was postponed by a week and I had to make a cake again.
 But this time instead of making the same cake again?
 I made the standing emoji cake and I shared a tutorial on how to make an emoji cake with you last week.
 I mean how to make a standing emoji cake, yeah I made a gravity-defying cake.
 My kids…!!

 As I said above the cake is my rainbow cake recipe.
 It’s a very versatile recipe and you can either make a tall cake with seven layers of the rainbow like I have done here or you can divide the batter into six colors.
 Nor do you have to make it tall.
 If you choose to use a 7-inch cake pan instead of 6 as I have you will have a shorter cake.
 Like I said it’s very versatile.
 If you read the post I have explained in detail and of course, feel free to ask any questions in the comments I am always happy to answer.